FOMO-GOBBLE/fomo3d-docs/pages/solfun-launchpad/launching-a-project.md

      NOTE: In order for a token to be considered bonded, it will require approximately ~85 SOL.

 2. **Marketing and Community Engagement**:
    - Shill your token on the Unofficial Solana.Fun Launchpad telegram channel.
-The FOMO3D team does not actively manage this channel and is community supported.
+The SOLFUN team does not actively manage this channel and is community supported.
 [Contact and Support](../contact-and-support.md)

 3. **Listing and Launch**:
-   - FOMO3D is currently developing auto-bond and pool creation for projects that launch.
+   - SOLFUN is currently developing auto-bond and pool creation for projects that launch.
 If you token SOL pair is not listed on the Liquidity pools page, you will need to manually create a pool.
-If any issues reach out to the FOMO3D team on Telegram.
+If any issues reach out to the SOLFUN team on Telegram.

 <div style="margin-top: 20px;"></div>